The Link Between Your Energy & Oral Health

 Oral health and Adrenal Fatigue Syndrome

 Your dental issues can impact your whole well-being.
 When left untreated, they may target your adrenals, as sources of stress for your body.
-Certain hormones and biological chemicals in your body will naturally respond to stress.
-Adrenal glands will also release cortisol, the stress-fighting hormone that deals with the effects of stress on your body.
-These glands get exhausted if the pressure continues and cannot release sufficient cortisol, which may lead to Adrenal Fatigue Syndrome (AFS) symptoms.
+Some of hormones and chemicals in your body respond to stress.
+These glands get exhausted if the pressure continues and cannot release sufficient hormone to fight stress which may lead to Adrenal Fatigue Syndrome (AFS) symptoms.

 How are oral health and energy levels related?